What are Health Insurance Marketplaces?

 If your household income is between 100% and 400% of the federal poverty level, you likely qualify for a subsidy to help offset the cost of buying an individual health insurance policy.

 The subsidy is paid by the federal government directly to the insurance carrier.
 The premium you pay each month to the insurance carrier is the subsidized premium.
 You do NOT need to pay the full premium and be reimbursed later.
-If your personal or family income falls below 100% of the federal poverty level you may be eligible for Medicaid.

 The amount you save depends on your family size and how much money your family earns.
 In general, people at the following income levels will qualify to save in 2014.
 The lower your income, the higher your savings will be.
 (The amounts below are based on 2013 numbers and are likely to be slightly higher in 2014.)